fazibear/opal-virtual-dom/README.md

 require 'browser'     # not required require 'virtual_dom'

-# if you're using broser and you want to have events and elements wrapped
+# if you're using browser and you want to have events and elements wrapped
 require 'virtual_dom/support/browser'

 class SampleList